-To apply for GI Bill® benefits, complete VA Form 22-1990 Application VA Education Benefits.
-You can apply online, in person, by mail, or with the help of a trained professional (e.g., VSO).
+You can apply for VA education benefits online, in person, with the help of a trained professional (e.g., VSO), or by mail.

-Online-the preferred method of applying; scan the QR code or use the URL to begin the application process.
+Online-the preferred method of applying.
+To apply for benefits based on your own service, scan the QR code or use the URL to begin the application process.